trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 ---
 # Advice on & Instruction in the Use Of Ember.js

 > Hey!
-Ember has a [brand new router](http://emberjs.com/guides/routing/) on master with an even better API.
+Ember has a [brand new router](http://emberjs.com/guides/routing/) with an even better API.
-This article still references the current release version of Ember (1.0.pre2), but will soon be outdated.
-I'll be removing the tutorial bits when they no longer apply.
+This article still references a previous release version of Ember (1.0.pre2), and is considred outdated.
+I'll be removing the tutorial bits as they no longer apply.

 [Ember.js](http://emberjs.com/) &mdash; for the unaware &mdash; is an application framework